Community Standards for Living on Campus

 1. Students under the age of 21 cannot possess, consume, transport, be served alcohol, or be in the presence of alcohol.
 (Including empty bottles or cans/even as a decoration).

-2. It is a violation to possess or consume alcohol in the common areas of the residence halls.
+2. It is a violation to possess or consume alcohol in the common areas of the residence halls, regardless of age.

 3. Students may not provide alcohol to minors.